h-greggc/gclaycamp/content/post/covid-death-count/the-covid-19-death-count.md

 ---
-title: "Making Sense of Covid-19 Death Tallies"
-author: "Gregg Claycamp"
-date: '2020-12-15'
 output:
   md_document:
     df_print: paged
     toc: true
   pdf_document: default
-subtitle: How can they be more meaningful to the public?
-draft: yes
-slug: covid-19-death-count
 summary: The media and Covid-19 tracking websites provide us with daily death counts.
 To most viewers, the numbers of deaths in the US is already staggering; however, to others the count  is abstract partly because of the misnformation that Covid-19 is not a significant cause of death.
 I discuss some of the reasons that everyday folk are underwhelmed or unimpressed by the scale of the coronavirus pandemic.
+draft: false
+author: Gregg Claycamp
+slug: covid-19-death-count
-lastmod: '2020-12-18T09:11:55-05:00'
+lastmod: 2020-12-18T09:11:55-05:00
+header:
+  image: ""
+title: Making Sense of Covid-19 Death Tallies
+subtitle: How can they be more meaningful to the public?
+date: 2020-12-15
 featured: false
+categories:
+  - COVID-19
+  - pandemic
 image:
   caption: featured-flu
   focal_point: BottomLeft
   preview_only: no
-header:
-  image: ''
-categories:
-- COVID-19
-- pandemic
 ---
 ## Death counts don't tell the whole story